 If you need information regarding external services or programs, we’ve compiled a list of resources below that might help.
-You can also download a copy of our Service Handbook which contains a list of these resources, in addition to emergency services, our Client Charter of Rights and other helpful information.
+You can download a copy of our Service Handbook which contains a list of these resources, in addition to emergency services, our Client Charter of Rights and other helpful information.
+You can also access information about our organization, services, and how to obtain support here.

 Community Living British Columbia